A Place to Land (Little Big Town album)

 In 2008, the group left Equity Music Group for Capitol Records Nashville, which acquired the rights to the album.
-Capitol re-released the album on October 14, 2008, with extra tracks.
+Capitol re-released the album on October 14, 2008, with four extra tracks, including one digital exclusive.
 One addition to the re-issue is a live cover of The Dream Academy's "Life in a Northern Town", which Little Big Town performed with Jake Owen and Sugarland in late 2007.
 This live rendition, though not released as a single, charted at number 28 on the country charts and number 43 on the Billboard Hot 100 in mid-2008.
 Following this live rendition were the singles "Fine Line" (which peaked at number 31) and "Good Lord Willing" (which peaked at number 43).

 Track listing

 All songs written by Little Big Town and Wayne Kirkpatrick except where noted.